xinkailin95/GeekFantasy/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;4.
 Choose an resolution, Fullscreen or Window and click play!

 &nbsp;&nbsp;&nbsp;&nbsp;5.
-Click starting to start the game, click Introduction to see the background of the game
+Click start to start the game, click Introduction to see the background of the game

 &nbsp;&nbsp;&nbsp;&nbsp;6.
-Click Help button to see control instruction.
+Click control button on the right top corner to see instructions.

 &nbsp;&nbsp;&nbsp;&nbsp;7.
-Click Back to Starting to Return to the main menu.
+Click menu button on the right top corner to start a new game, continues, save, load, or quit.

 PS: For Mac user who has identified developers issues, go to System Preferences and go to Security & Privacy, in General click open anyway to open the app.